-This section provides a brief summary of the most relevant Dutch tax implications of being a holder of Shares issued by the Cooperative.
-The summary of the Dutch tax implications is based on current Dutch tax law, case law and policy rules, all as in effect on the date of publication of this Prospectus.
-Future changes to the Dutch tax regime, with or without retroactive effect, could affect the tax implications as described in this section.
+This section provides a brief summary of the most relevant Dutch tax implications of being a holder of Shares.
+The summary of the Dutch tax implications is based on the current facts and circumstances as laid down in this Prospectus and current Dutch tax law, case law and policy rules, all as in effect on the date of publication of this Prospectus.
+Future changes to the Dutch tax regime, with or without retroactive effect, or changes in facts and circumstances could affect the tax implications as described in this section.